Benefits of Eating Eggs Regularly and How to Cook Them

-Because of their natural properties, eating eggs on a regular basis can bring several advantages to your health.
+Because of their natural properties, eating eggs on a regular basis can improve your health in several ways.
 Eggs are especially recommended for athletes, pregnant women, and the elderly.

-Eggs help you feel satiated for a longer period of time and reduce the anxiety of over eating.
+Eggs help you feel full for a longer period of time and reduce the anxiety overeating.
 This is why they are so often recommended at breakfast.
-It is important to mention that this only works when you follow a healthy diet and regular exercise routines.
+It is also important to mention that this only works when you follow a healthy diet and regular exercise routine.

 Eggs have been accused of increasing bad cholesterol for many years.
-Fortunately, recent studies have demonstrated that eggs do not affect your organism directly.
-It has also been proved that some people’s cholesterol levels do not increase even if they eat two eggs a day.
+Fortunately, recent studies have demonstrated that eggs do not affect your body directly.
+It has also been proven that some people’s cholesterol levels do not increase even if they eat two eggs a day.

 Eggs contain choline, which helps reduce homocysteine levels in your blood, a toxic amino acid that damages your blood vessels.
-The vitamins, minerals and omega 3 help protect the heart, reducing the risk of suffering heart attacks and strokes.
+In addition, the vitamins, minerals and omega 3 found in eggs help protect your heart, reducing the risk of suffering heart attacks and strokes.

 The vitamin D and calcium found in eggs help strengthen our bones and in turn, prevent health problems like osteoporosis.

-The choline found in egg is an essential nutrient that stimulates brain function and development.
-It is associated with the improvement of memory and helps us stay alert.
+The choline found in an egg is an essential nutrient that stimulates brain function and development.
+It is associated with memory improvement and helps us stay alert.

-Eggs contain two antioxidants called leutin and zeaxanthin that are associated with your sight and protect against the damage of UV rays.
+Eggs contain two antioxidants called leutin and zeaxanthin that are associated with your sight and protect against damage from UV rays.

 How to prepare your eggs?